Tree embeddings and nonuniqueness in site percolation: Embedded Forests

+\begin{claim} Let $H$ be an arbitrary infinite component of $G\setminus B(v_0,n)$.
+Then we can find a tree $T_H$ embedded in $H$ which is isomorphic to the tree $T$ constructed in the proof of Lemma \ref{l59}. \end{claim}

-To see why Claim \ref{cl69} is true; let $u$ be a vertex in $H$ incident to a vertex in $B(v_0,n)$.
-Then $d_{G}(u,v_0)=n+1$.
+\begin{proof}[Proof of Claim \ref{cl69}] Let $u$ be a vertex in $H$ adjacent to a vertex in $B(v_0,n)$.
+Then $d_G(u,v_0)=n+1$.
 Since $H$ is infinite and connected, we can find a directed singly infinite path in $H$ starting at $u$, denoted by